Professor Gary McPherson

 Dr Margaret Osborne is a registered psychologist, Lecturer in Music (Performance Science) in the Melbourne Conservatorium of Music, and Teaching Specialist in the Melbourne School of Psychological Sciences at the University of Melbourne.
 As a result of her research, teaching and clinical practice, Margaret is passionate about assisting people to maximize their performance potential, build confidence, manage performance anxiety and develop emotional and physical wellbeing and resilience.
 In addition to research activities on the OMP program, she conducts her own research and teaching in emotional regulation in order to optimise performance outcomes in musicians and athletes.

 Andrew Kingsford-Smith is a passionate academic and teacher with experience working in high school and university settings.
-His research investigates student motivation, with a focus on high school students.
+His research investigates student engagement and motivation from the perspective Self-Determination Theory.
 He has worked on various studies as a research assistant at UNSW.
 Andrew has also achieved high results in his own tertiary education (Master of Teaching with Excellence at UNSW and Bachelor of Creative Arts with Distinction at UOW).
 Andrew’s pursuits focus on combining research and creativity to investigate practical and effective educational solutions.